-The ultimate parent entity, which exercises control over the Group, is the Mining and Energy Union (formerly the Construction Forestry Maritime Mining and Energy Union - Mining and Energy Division).
+The ultimate parent entity, which exercises control over the Group, is the Mining and Energy Union.

 (b) Key management personnel

 Any person(s) having authority and responsibility for planning, directing and controlling the activities of the entity, directly or indirectly, including any director (whether executive or otherwise) of that entity is considered key management personnel.